If you’re an artist or an aspiring artist looking for easy sketch ideas, look no further. I’ve rounded up 20+ easy drawing ideas beginners can sketch.

 Practice Blind Contour Drawing

-Blind contour drawing is the practice of drawing the contour of a subject without looking down at the paper.
-Blind contour drawing is helpful because it trains the eyes and hand to work as a team.
+Blind contour drawing is helpful because it trains the eyes and hands to work as a team.
 It always helps the artist see all the details of the subject.

 20. How to Draw a Braid